 UGA is the birthplace of the American system of public higher education.

-UGA is tied for 20th in U.S. News & World Report’s 2010 list of the 50 top public universities in America.
+UGA was 20th in U.S. News & World Report’s 2014 ranking of the 50 top public universities in America.

-Last year the Visitor's Center booked more than 32,000 tours.
+Each year, the Visitors Center books about 30,000 tours.
 Book your tour now and discover UGA!

 Since 1851, 25 governors of Georgia have been graduates of Georgia.
 At least 17 UGA alumni are presidents or provosts of colleges and universities in the U.S. Nine UGA graduates have received the Pulitzer Prize.
 Four UGA alumni have been elected to the National Academy of Sciences.

 The University of Georgia is a national leader among public universities in the numbers of major scholarships earned by our students.
-We have had seven Rhodes Scholars since 1996.
-In the same period, our students have won 41 Goldwater Scholarships.
-UGA students have earned ten Truman Scholarships since 1996, and each year we have multiple recipients of major national scholarships.
+We have had eight Rhodes Scholars since 1995.
+In the same period, our students have won 46 Goldwater Scholarships.
+UGA students have earned 12 Truman Scholarships since 1995, and each year we have multiple recipients of major national scholarships.

 Whether you are looking for personal improvement, seeking a credential or wanting to change your career path, the University of Georgia Center for Continuing Education delivers a variety of educational programs to meet your learning needs.

 The University of Georgia has approximately 180 International Cooperative Agreements (ICAs) in over 50 countries.
 These agreements allow for the formal development of activities such as faculty and student exchanges, collaborative research, seminars and workshops, and/or service programs.

 The Office of the Vice President for Research encourages and supports UGA research, scholarship and creative activities by assisting with the recruitment of research-intensive faculty, and providing infrastructure for sponsored research.
 We help to move UGA innovations into the marketplace, encourage research-based economic development, and ensure responsible conduct in research.